Market environment: Micro environment

-Competitors are also a factor in the micro-environment and include companies with similar offerings for goods and services.
-To remain competitive a company must consider who their biggest competitors are while considering its own size and position in the industry.
-The company should develop a strategic advantage over their competitors.
+Competitors are also a factor in the micro-environment and include companies that offer similar goods and services.
+To remain competitive, a company must consider who its biggest competitors are while assessing its own size and position within the industry.
+The company should develop a strategic advantage over its competitors.

-The final aspect of the microenvironment is public, which is any group that has an interest in or effect on the organization's ability to meet its goals.
-For example, financial public can hinder a company's ability to obtain funds affecting the level of credit a company has.
-Media public include newspapers and magazines that can publish articles of interest regarding the company and editorials that may influence customers' opinions.
-Government public can affect the company by passing legislation and laws that put restrictions on the company's actions.
-Citizen-action public include environmental groups and minority groups and can question the actions of a company and put them in the public spotlight.
-Local public are the neighborhood and community organizations and will also question a company's effect on the local area and the level of responsibility of their actions.
-The general public can affect the company as any change in their attitude, whether positive or negative, can cause sales to go up or down because the general public is often the company's customer base.
-And finally those who are employed within the company and deal with the organization and construction of the company's product.
+The final aspect of the micro-environment is the public, which includes any group that has an interest in, or affects, the organization's ability to meet its goals.
+For example, the financial public can hinder a company's ability to obtain funds, affecting the level of credit available to the company.
+The media public includes newspapers and magazines that can publish articles of interest about the company, as well as editorials that may influence customers' opinions.
+The government public can affect the company by passing legislation and laws that place restrictions on its actions.
+The citizen-action public includes environmental groups and minority groups that can question a company's actions and bring them into the public spotlight.
+The local public, including neighborhood and community organizations, may also question a company's impact on the local area and its level of responsibility for its actions.
+The general public can affect the company because any change in public attitude, whether positive or negative, can cause sales to rise or fall, as the general public often forms the company's customer base.
+Finally, employees within the company also form part of the public, as they are involved in the organization and production of the company's products.